Student Organization Standards

 Central to the character of Georgetown University is a rich and diverse campus life outside of the classroom.
 Students come together to pursue interests, gain leadership skills and serve the community.
 Extracurricular life should be characterized by the same commitment to excellence reflected in academic life at Georgetown.

 Authority over student organizations and activities is vested in the Vice President of Student Affairs.
-The Vice President is assisted by the Center for Student Programs and is advised by student and faculty boards.
+The Vice President is assisted by the Center for Student Engagement and is advised by student and faculty boards.
 Student organizations may receive access to benefits not available to the individual student; in turn student leaders are responsible for meeting all policies, rules and standards associated with the access.
 The advisory boards (Media Board, Performing Arts Advisory Council, Student Activity Commission, Center for Social Justice’s Advisory Board for Student Organizations or Advisory Board for Club Sports) serve and monitor student organization activities.
 It is the responsibility of the boards to act in the best interests of both the organizations and the community, addressing violations of standards in an educational manner.
 The ultimate authority over all matters concerning student organizations, including all violations by student organizations of any University or board policy, rule, or standard is the Vice President.

 The following prescribes the standards to which leaders and their organization members are held.
 An important part of assuming a leadership position is understanding the responsibilities of leadership and communicating these effectively to members.